What is equity release & how does it work?

-- They must be a member of the Equity Release Council.
+- They must be an Equity Release Council member.

-- They must be upfront about all the terms and conditions of your plan for both a lifetime mortgage and home reversion scheme.
+- They must be clear about the terms and conditions of your selected plan, whether a lifetime mortgage and home reversion scheme.

-- The company must offer a ‘no negative equity guarantee,’ ensuring that you never pay more than the sale value of your home.
+- The company must offer a ‘no negative equity guarantee,’ ensuring that you don’t owe more than the amount your home sells for.

 - They should offer low early repayment charges.